exyi/pg2parquet/README.md

       --compression-level <COMPRESSION_LEVEL>
           Compression level of the output file compressor.
 Only relevant for zstd, brotli and gzip.
 Default: 3

+      --quiet
+          Avoid printing unnecessary information (schema and progress).
+Only errors will be written to stderr

   -H, --host <HOST>
           Database server host